 Our high school has a college counselor.
 Do we need an educational consultant?

 We encourage students to develop and maintain a communicative, positive relationship with their school counselors.
 School counselors work with many students and may be unable to provide the personalized services we offer or have the time to get to know your student as well as we do over our time together.
 We try to complement the high school timeline and counseling guidance rather than competing or offering conflicting or different information and timelines.
 We create a complete college admissions plan, identifying schools that best match students’ needs and interests.
 We also provide application management, deadlines, reminders, and an organizational digital counseling platform that helps to consolidate all application materials and communications.
-Please refer to the additional benefits of working with a college counselor.

 Do you help students with college essays?